1.1 Sets & Numbers

 Development of Numbers

-Over time people invented other ways to keep track of their flocks, herds, and other commodities.
-They used tally marks on sticks, made piles of pebbles, and even carved figurines to look like sheep, goats, jars of oil, baskets of grain, and so on.
+Over time people invented other ways to keep track of their flocks, herds, and commodities.
+They cut tally marks on sticks, made piles of pebbles, and even carved figurines to look like sheep, jars of oil, baskets of grain, and so on.
 Tally sticks and figurines from the Swiss Alpine Museum.
 Photo by Sandstein.

-In Mesopotamia, about 10,000 years ago, the Sumerians began making clay tokens shaped to resemble the items they were exchanging, one token for each item.
+In Mesopotamia, about 10,000 years ago, Sumerians made clay tokens shaped to resemble the items they were exchanging, one token for each item.
 Soon these tokens were replaced by shapes drawn on clay tablets.

 Eventually special symbols, or numerals, were created to represent specific quantities.
 It was at that point, some 5000 years ago, that the first number system was born.
 This 5000 year-old clay tablet is one of the first artifacts in history to display numerical symbols.
 It records how much beer should be paid to a particular worker for his labor.
 Photo courtesy of the British Museum